Tearsheet

 AI Analysis | Feedback

-Ruben Calderon Chief Financial Officer, Principal Accounting Officer and Treasurer
+Ruben Calderon, Chief Financial Officer & Treasurer

-Bill Dyer Chief Operating Officer
+Bill Dyer, Chief Operating Officer

-Jesus Rolon Chief Construction Officer
+Jesus Rolon, Chief Construction Officer

-Ed McWhorter Vice President of Construction
+Ed McWhorter, Vice President of Construction

 AI Analysis | Feedback